 FAQ: Military Divorce

 Divorce in Oklahoma is especially complex when military members are party to a divorce.
 This page is intended to answer some of the most common questions clients ask or should ask when facing an Oklahoma military divorce.
-Contact Cannon Law Firm for a free consultation and more information on the process of obtaining a military divorce in Oklahoma.
-John Cannon, owner of Cannon Law Firm, is a currently serving Judge Advocate in the Oklahoma National Guard and an experienced Oklahoma military divorce attorney.
+Contact CANNON & ASSOCIATES for a free consultation and more information on the process of obtaining a military divorce in Oklahoma.
+John Cannon, owner of CANNON & ASSOCIATES, is a currently serving Judge Advocate in the Oklahoma National Guard and an experienced Oklahoma military divorce attorney.

 Alternatives to Military Divorce